binux/pyspider/docs/apis/self.crawl.md

 self.crawl(url, **kwargs)
 -------------------------

-`self.crawl` is the main interface to tell which url will been followed.
+`self.crawl` is the main interface to tell which url will be followed.

 ###basis